jidongbsu/cs333/pki/README.md

 3. attacker stole the CA's privacy key.

-Step 3.1. on the attacker VM, now we assume the attacker has compromised the CA and stole the CA's (i.e., GoMommy) private key ca.key.
+3.1. on the attacker VM, now we assume the attacker has compromised the CA and stole the CA's (i.e., GoMommy) private key ca.key.
 With this key, we, as an attacker, can sign any certificates in the name of GoMommy.
 Assume we, as the attacker, have created a private key for www.cnn.com, and have signed a certificate for www.cnn.com.
 The private key (named cnn.key) and the certificate (named cnn.pem) are here: http://cs.boisestate.edu/~jxiao/cs333/info/pki/cnn.key and http://cs.boisestate.edu/~jxiao/cs333/info/pki/cnn.pem.
 The attacker downloads these two files to its home directory, i.e., /home/seed.

-Step 3.2.
+3.2.
 Now edit the file we mentioned in Step 1.2, but change the certificate and the key from fakenews to cnn. i.e.:

 ```console
 <VirtualHost *:443>